 The first term here is the variance matrix $var(\alpha' T'E y)$ of the end trend estimate, while the second term is the squared revision that would occur given the true data.
-It due to the bias which arises because the end trend does not predict the true trend perfectly.
-This second term is independent of the sample design.
+This second term is due to the bias which arises because the end trend does not predict the true trend perfectly even in the absence of sampling error.
+This term is independent of the sample design.